Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and Token_Economics.md

 Every token designer faces the same impossible choice: create scarcity to drive value, or ensure enough tokens exist to fund long-term development.
 It's like trying to be both Bitcoin and the Federal Reserve simultaneously.

 **Fixed Supply: The Bitcoin Approach**
 Some protocols launch with a hard cap: say, 100 million tokens, never to be increased.
 This creates artificial scarcity and can drive price appreciation, but it also creates a funding problem.
-How do you pay developers in year five when the initial token allocation is exhausted?
+How are developers paid in year five when the initial token allocation is exhausted?
 Uniswap's initial tokenomics included 1 billion UNI plus a perpetual 2% annual inflation beginning after the initial four-year distribution schedule, designed from day one to fund ongoing development and ecosystem growth.

 **Inflation: The Central Bank Model**
 Other protocols embrace inflation from the start.
 New tokens are minted continuously to fund development, liquidity incentives, and governance participation.
 It's sustainable but dilutive since every new token reduces the percentage ownership of existing holders.
 The key is keeping inflation low enough that protocol growth outpaces token dilution.